 - You have completed an undergraduate degree after 1 September 2011, OR will complete an undergraduate degree in the year of application

 - You have achieved or are on track to achieve an average result of H1 or H2A equivalent (approx. 75%)

 - You have chosen to undertake a full-time Masters by coursework or research of a PhD at one of our nine participating universities with demonstrated world-class capability in the proposed area of study

-- You must commence study following the year of the application.
+- You must commence study in the following year of the application (Jan - Dec).

 - Your proposed program of study: